Mayhem Miller (drag queen)

-Mayhem Miller is the stage name of Dequan Armand Johnson (born February 9, 1982), an American drag performer and actor, best known for competing on the tenth season of RuPaul's Drag Race (2018) and the fifth season of RuPaul's Drag Race All Stars (2020).
+Mayhem Miller, is the stage name of Dequan Armand Johnson (born February 9, 1982), an American drag queen, best known for competing on the tenth season of RuPaul's Drag Race (2018), the fifth season of RuPaul's Drag Race All Stars (2020), and the second series of RuPaul's Drag Race: UK vs. the World (2024).

 Early life

-Johnson is from Riverside, California.
-She got the drag name "Mayhem Miller" from Tommy Lee and Pamela Anderson's sex tape.
-She started doing drag on May 10, 2002, the same year as fellow Drag Race alumna Raven and the year after Morgan McMichaels, whom Johnson worked with before Drag Race.
+Johnson was born in Cedars-Sinai Medical Center in the Beverly Grove neighborhood of Los Angeles.
+He grew up in Riverside, California and South Central Los Angeles.
+He got the drag name "Mayhem Miller" from Tommy Lee and Pamela Anderson's sex tape.
+He started doing drag on May 10, 2002, the same year as fellow Drag Race alumna Raven and the year after Morgan McMichaels, whom Johnson worked with before Drag Race.
 Johnson's other drag colleagues are alum Detox and Delta Work.
-She auditioned for Drag Race every year beginning with season two.
+He auditioned for Drag Race every year beginning with season two.